MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Utility/Invoke-RestMethod.md

 To find a certificate, use `Get-PfxCertificate` or use the `Get-ChildItem` cmdlet in the Certificate (`Cert:`) drive.
 If the certificate is not valid or does not have sufficient authority, the command fails.

-> **Note**: This feature may not work on OS platforms where `libcurl` is configured with a TLS provider other than OpenSSL.

 ```yaml
 Type: X509Certificate